jefner876/codernet-backend-solo/README.md

    ```
 6. You can now start the app locally (note: use ctrl+c to kill the server):
    ```
-   npm run dev:start
+   npm run start:dev
    ```
-8. All done!
+7. All done!
 You can now make requests to your server with a programmes such as [Insomnia](https://insomnia.rest/) or look at connecting to a front end as we have done [here](https://github.com/Guy0017/Guy0017-coderNet-FE)

 ## Structure